-Croatia: MOL INA breaching labor law claim from union21.
-March 2016. / SEE Energy News
+Croatia: MOL INA breaching labor law claim from union, SEE Energy News

 Croatia oil company INA which is majority owned by Hungary MOL Group was charged by labor union that they are breaching the labor law and that they are preparing massive lay offs due to the shut down of some refineries in Croatia.

 The labor union “Nova solidarnost” held a press conference in Sisak and announced that Ina oil company, is not an idyllic company from TV commercials, and that it has become a place of anxiety and fear, due to lay off and reducing workers’ wages.

 This became especially evident during the recent separation from the composition of the Retail from INA into Retail Services, which left 800 employees without jobs since the beginning of February, while others have considerably reduced workers’ rights and wages are reduced by 30 percent.

 “The negotiations were conducted in complete secrecy, after which the employees are placed before a fait accompli – either sign an agreement or be out of work.
 At the same time several laws were violated, separation was not in compliance with the Government, the arbitration agreement of the Government and MOL was breeched as well as inter –shareholder’s contract, which for such a decision requires the consent of the Supervisory Board and the Law on labor provision on the co-decision procedure.
 They also violated some international conventions on the rights of workers, “said the president of “Nova solidarnost” Predrag Sekulic.